JacobJ215/Case_Study/README.md

 *What has been the business impact of this company so far?

-With offices across the globe, Bitfury has brought blockchain and data infrastructure to clients in       Europe, Asia, Canada, and Russia.
+>>With offices across the globe, Bitfury has brought blockchain and data infrastructure to clients in       Europe, Asia, Canada, and Russia.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

->Blockchain development companies base their success on several factors, some of which include the audability, scalability, data management, data security, risk mitigation, transparency, and cost efficiency.
+>>Blockchain development companies base their success on several factors, some of which include the audability, scalability, data management, data security, risk mitigation, transparency, and cost efficiency.

-I>n regards to these metrics as an industry leader and with its focus on trust and security, Bitfurry exceeds industry expectations.
+>>In regards to these metrics as an industry leader and with its focus on trust and security, Bitfurry exceeds industry expectations.

 * How is your company performing relative to competitors in the same domain?

->Behind Bitmain and F2pool, The Bitfury Group ranks as the third largest blockchain mining operation.
+>>Behind Bitmain and F2pool, The Bitfury Group ranks as the third largest blockchain mining operation.

->The Bitfury Group is the leading security and infrastructure provider for the Bitcoin Blockchain.
+>>The Bitfury Group is the leading security and infrastructure provider for the Bitcoin Blockchain.

 ## Recommendations